 - Internal injuries

 - Back injury

 CONTACT OUR LAW FIRM FOR A FREE DEFECTIVE PRODUCT INJURY CONFIDENTIAL CONSULTATION In Atlanta at 770-717-5100 or Toll Free at 866-972-5287.

 Please do not hestitate to let us know how we can help you.
-You are welcome to reach out to our firm online or by an email or call us locally at 770-717-5100 or toll-free anytime to 866-972-5287.
+You are welcome to reach out to our firm online or call us locally at 770-717-5100 or toll-free anytime to 866-972-5287.
 If a defective consumer product has hurt you, or someone you love, Charles Scholle and Scholle Law have the expertise to help.